minikN/Tuzk/README.md

 Open `~/.config/tuzk/generators/rofi/rofi_settings`.
 If you specified a source file with the `-f/--file` flag, the target variable will be set to that file.
 If you apply a theme later, Tuzk will copy the generated theme to that path (and override any existing file in the process).
 If you don't want this, simply comment the line out.
 The `mode` will be set to `hex` by default.
 Read the mode section to find out what it's about.

 Now open `~/.config/tuzk/generators/rofi/rofi_template`.
 If you specified a file, this will be a carbon copy of that file.
-If not, it will be a blank file with a couple of comments.
-Just be sure to remove all comments (lines starting with `#`) when you're done, because they may cause parse issue for the application you wrote the generator for after you apply the theme.
+If not, it will be a blank file.
+Be sure not to add any comments to this file.
+If you have specified a target, the file will be copied to its target destination.
+Unwanted comments may cause parsing issue with the target application.

 In this file you want to replace every value with a placeholder containing the name of the variable you want to replace it with surrounded by two `%` symbols.
 So in case of our rofi example, we want to replace the line
 `bg: #000000;` with `bg: %%bg%%;`.
 When creating a theme, Tuzk will read that placeholder and replace it with whatever you specified in your color scheme.
 After doing that to all lines our rofi theme file should look like this: